iWriteGigs

 C is not very strongly related to the underlying economic meaning of trade imbalances.

-D is not very strongly related to either a or b above.
+D is not very strongly related to the issue of whether the economy has a substantial trade imbalance.

 Question #12